-Flu shots are available at many of our urgent care locations.
+Flu shots are available at many of our urgent care and primary care locations.
 The Center for Disease Control and Prevention (CDC) recommends anyone over the age of six months gets a flu vaccination annually to reduce your chances of getting the flu and spreading it to others.

 Flu season in the United States can begin as early as October and end as late as May.
 It is recommended that you get your flu shot as soon as it becomes available, which can be as early as October in some flu seasons.

 Keep in mind, there is still potential to get influenza even if the vaccine has been administered.
 A flu vaccination does not guarantee protection against the flu.
 However, people who get a flu vaccine are less likely to get sick with flu than someone who does not get vaccinated.

 Studies cited by the CDC have shown that the flu vaccine reduces the risk of doctor visits due to flu by approximately 60 percent among the overall population when the vaccine strains are similar to those spreading in the community.

 Approximately two weeks after the vaccine is administered, antibodies will begin to develop in the body that will help fight potential infection.

 According to the CDC, the seasonal flu vaccine protects against the influenza viruses that research indicates will be most common during the upcoming season.